common-workflow-language/user_guide/_episodes/20-software-requirements.md

 - "Software requirements should be specified under `hints:SoftwareRequirement`."
 ---
 Often tool descriptions will be written for a specific version of a software.
-To make it easier for others to make use of your descriptions, you can include a `SoftwareRequirement` field in the `hints` section.
+To make it easier for others to use your descriptions, you can include a `SoftwareRequirement` field in the `hints` section.
 This may also help to avoid confusion about which version of a tool the description was written for.